Gonadotropin-releasing hormone: Effects of behavior

-GnRH production/release is one of the few confirmed examples of behavior influencing hormones, rather than the other way around.
+GnRH production/release is one of the few confirmed examples in which behavior influences hormones, rather than the other way around.
 Cichlid fish that become socially dominant in turn experience an upregulation of GnRH secretion whereas cichlid fish that are socially subordinate have a down regulation of GnRH secretion.
 Besides secretion, the social environment as well as their behavior affects the size of GnRH neurons.
 Specifically, males that are more territorial have larger GnRH neurons than males that are less territorial.
 Differences are also seen in females, with brooding females having smaller GnRH neurons than either spawning or control females.
 These examples suggest that GnRH is a socially regulated hormone.

 Multiple neuronal regions in the limbic system send signals to the hypothalamus to modulate the amount of GnRH production and the frequency of pulses.
 This provides a possible explanation for why psychic influences typically affect female sexual function.

 Medical uses

-Natural GnRH was previously prescribed as gonadorelin hydrochloride (Factrel) and gonadorelin diacetate tetrahydrate (Cystorelin) for use in treating human diseases.
+Natural GnRH was previously prescribed as gonadorelin hydrochloride (Factrel) and gonadorelin diacetate tetrahydrate (Cystorelin) for use in treating human and dairy cattle diseases respectively.
 Modifications of the decapeptide structure of GnRH to increase half life have led to GnRH1 analog medications that either stimulate (GnRH1 agonists) or suppress (GnRH antagonists) the gonadotropins.
 These synthetic analogs have replaced the natural hormone in clinical use.

 Its analogue leuprorelin is used for continuous infusion, to treat breast cancer, endometriosis, prostate cancer, and following research in the 1980s by researchers, including Dr. Florence Comite of Yale University, it was used to treat precocious puberty.

+The expression of GnRH receptors in cancers has led to the use of GnRH as a targeting molecule to deliver toxins specifically to the receptor-expressing cancer cells.
+In a similar concept, its use to deliver toxins to pituitary gonadotropes in animals has been explored as a means of sterilization, with limited success.
+GnRH was also shown to successfully deliver DNA into the pituitary gonadotropes where the expressed protein blocked expression of the hormones that regulate reproduction.

 A Cochrane Review is available which investigates whether GnRH analogues, given before or alongside chemotherapy, could prevent damage to women's ovaries caused by chemotherapy.
 GnRH agonists appear to be effective in protecting the ovaries during chemotherapy, in terms of menstruation recovery or maintenance, premature ovarian failure and ovulation.